simontelen/NormalForms/README.md

 <b>projHNF.jl</b> : Routines for solving zero-dimensional systems in projective space using homogeneous normal forms.
 Implementation of [Thesis, Algorithm 4.2] and variants.

-<b>polyhedralTNF.jl</b> : Routines for solving generic members of a polyhedral family of systems using truncated normal form.
+<b>polyhedralTNF.jl</b> : Routines for solving generic members of a polyhedral family of systems using truncated normal forms.
 Implementation of [Thesis, Algorithm 5.3] and variants.

 <b>toricHNF.jl</b> : Routines for solving zero-dimensional systems in a complete toric variety.
 Implementation of [Thesis, Algorithm 5.6] and variants.